 - Power BI also lets users ask questions about their data in simple English.
 There is a basic English UI for querying data.

-Power BI is divided into three different parts, and each part has a slightly different role –
+Power BI is divided into three different parts, and each part has a slightly different role:

-- Power BI Desktop – A windows application used to create data models, analyze the data and create reports.
+- Power BI Desktop – A Windows application used to create data models, analyze the data, and create reports.

-- Power BI App – A mobile app for Windows, iOS and Android devices used by end users to view the report.
+- Power BI App – A mobile app for Windows, iOS, and Android devices used by end-users to view the report.

 Each part of the Power BI product has its own role, and the parts are dependent on each other.
 For example, you can’t use only Power BI App, as it is powered by the information held in Power BI Desktop.
 Each part of Power BI is generally used by different people in the organization.

-For example, a report creator may only focus on the Desktop application where they create the data model and generate the report.
+For instance, a report creator may only focus on the Desktop application where they create the data model and generate the report.
 Another user of the same organization may only be entitled to view the reports or dashboards, and then share it with others using Power BI Service.
 Each Team member can in turn see the reports using the Mobile App.

 Power BI shares the same simple-to-use interface seen on any other Microsoft or Windows product.
 A typical Power BI workflow would be to first import data from any data source.
-The data is then filtered and shaped according to the users' needs.
-While using tabled data, users can either manually define the relationships between columns, or use an AutoDetect option that automatically determines the relationships between the data using an in-built algorithm.
+The data is then filtered and shaped according to the user's needs.
+While using tabled data, users can either manually define the relationships between columns or use an AutoDetect option that automatically determines the relationships between the data using an in-built algorithm.

 Users can then customize data formats or choose to add any additional insights.
 This data is converted into a report after adding filters, selecting colors and gradients and finalizing other options.
 The reports are then saved into a local desktop or published to Power BI using a .pbix extension.
 The reports can be modified or shared among other members of the team using the Power BI service.
 Finally, Power BI mobile app users can easily receive these reports on their devices.